harbingerofme/DebugToolkit/README.md

 * "Dedicated Servers"
 * **General**
 	* Commands are now safe to run with a dedicated server as the sender.
-Want to know how you can issue commands duriung runtime as a server?
+Want to know how you can issue commands during runtime as a server?
 [R2DSE](https://github.com/harbingerofme/R2DS-Essentials)
 		* Some commands have not yet been implemented this way and merely do nothing, expect fixes for that in `3.2.X` updates.
 		* When a player is needed for a command, dedicated servers will have to fully qualify their command.
 * **Fixes**